aneasystone/github-trending/README.md

 ## Java

+* 【2023-12-13】[LibrePDF / OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is a free Java library for creating and editing PDF files with a LGPL and MPL open source license.
+OpenPDF is based on a fork of iText.
+We welcome contributions from other developers.
+Please feel free to submit pull-requests and bugreports to this GitHub repository. ⛺
 * 【2023-12-12】[openpilot-hub / devpilot-intellij](https://github.com/openpilot-hub/devpilot-intellij) - Your new coding buddy, designed exclusively for IntelliJ IDEA.
 * 【2023-12-11】[PortSwigger / bambdas](https://github.com/PortSwigger/bambdas) - Bambdas collection for Burp Suite Professional and Community.
 * 【2023-12-11】[chiteroman / BootloaderSpoofer](https://github.com/chiteroman/BootloaderSpoofer) - Spoof locked bootloader on local attestations